How to address violence in the news with your students.

 Since Kami is an open-ended tool, the possibilities for use are diverse and far-reaching.
 Though it may be tempting, teachers should avoid using Kami as a worksheet substitution tool, as the opportunities for deeper learning are more enticing.
 Students can look at a piece of art or literature, write a critique, and compare their critique to published ones.
 Or they can annotate a poem alongside supporting historical documents and pictures in order to gain contextual understanding.
 Challenge students to be more information-literate by comparing different headlines for the same event and identifying bias, or provide historical documents followed by a close reading of critiques or editorials of the time period.
 Teach expository writing by having students pair up to write descriptions of objects, and have their partners draw the objects on a blank page.
 Upload a PDF of a famous inventor's journal and have students collaboratively annotate the scientific process the inventor used.
 Add videos and images to enhance the discussion.

-With Kami, teachers can share PDF files with students, and students can annotate the files via track pad or keyboard shortcuts using several different features, including Highlight, Add Text, Draw On, Add Shapes, and more.
-Users can upload PDF documents, images, Google Docs or Slides, scanned textbooks, and more from their computer or from Google Drive, or create blank documents or assignments via Google Classroom (with the paid plan).
+With Kami, teachers can share files with students, and students can annotate the files via track pad or keyboard shortcuts using several different features, including Highlight, Add Text, Draw On, Add Shapes, and more.
+Users can upload PDF documents, images, Google Docs or Slides, scanned textbooks, and more from their computer or from Google Drive -- or create blank documents or assignments via Google Classroom (with the paid plan).
 Kami automatically saves all files as they're uploaded, so this is a great option for teachers who want to go paperless.
-Teachers can also merge PDF files so that students can work with multiple files on one screen.
+Teachers can also merge files so that students can work with multiple files on one screen.
 Sign up for Kami through Google or Microsoft account, or with an email address.

 Key Standards Supported